KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 }
 {% endhighlight %}

-You need to make a second request with a list of test files existing on the disk to try to initialize the Queue with them.
+You need to make a second request.
+This time, it should contain a list of test files residing on the disk.
+These will be used to create the Queue.

 {% highlight plain %}
 // 2nd type of request to Queue API should happen only if the API response for 1st type of request has: